 - Is your site mobile friendly?
 Test it in Google Mobile-friendly tool.
 Have you checked it on multiple browsers with BrowserStack?

-- Have you installed a valid SSL Certificate ?
+- Have you installed a valid SSL Certificate?
 Test on SSLShopper and SSLlabs.
-Your website redirects to its https version?
+Does your website redirect to its https version?
 Test on RedirectCheck.com.

-- Does your hosting account supports loads of traffic ?
-Do a stress test on LoadImpact.com
+- Does your hosting account support loads of traffic?
+Do a load test on LoadView-Testing.com and a stress test on LoadImpact.com

-- Have you used Google’s Keyword Planner?
-Consider searcher intent and difficulty, pick 1 keyword per page, and you’ll generally want to start with lower volume keywords first.
+- Have you done proper keyword research?
+Consider searcher intent and difficulty, pick 1 keyword per page, and you’ll generally want to start with lower-volume keywords first.

 - Are all of your title tags ~65 characters or less?
 Title tags over this will be truncated in results.